 Automating tests for the Rust application

-Time to write the continuous integration script that will automate the running of tests in the project any time updates are pushed to the remote code repository.
+Time to write the continuous integration script.
+This script will automate the running of tests in the project any time updates are pushed to the remote code repository.

 At the root of your project, create a folder named .circleci and add a file named config.yml to it.
 Inside config.yml, enter this code: